 Disturbances described by parapsychologists as poltergeists produce all sorts of physical phenomena such as noises, fires, and movement of objects without the physical effort of any living human.
 They are all low level spirits.
 In other words, they are mischievous, sometimes malicious and not always very bright.
-They tend to follow a living person (called a poltergeist agent) rather than haunting a location like a ghost.
+They tend to follow a living person rather than haunting a location like a regular ghost.
+A living person who is followed from place to place by a poltergeist is called a poltergeist agent.
 Wherever the poltergeist agent goes, the haunting follows him or her to the new location, and this proved to be the case with the Fox sisters.
 The sisters were on the verge of nervous breakdown, so, in order to protect them, the family decided that the two girls should be evacuated from the house, and they were sent to live with relatives in different cities.
 The raps followed them, breaking out at both locations, indicating that both girls were poltergeist agents.
 Of course, to the skeptics, it was proof that the girls themselves were producing the noises mischievously.

 The peddler’s spirit followed Katie, the “stronger” of the two poltergeist agents, but new spirits joined the party in both locations.
 The visitors who came to view the disturbances now began hearing from their loved ones who had recently died.
 Word spread, and the girls, now joined by their sister Leah, were booked into Corinthian Hall in the bustling city of Rochester New York to an overflow crowd of 400.
 Some in the audience came primarily to expose fraud, and some even to prove that the girls were witches.
 The Rochester Daily Democrat had prepared a scathing review, but had to spike it when the events went smoothly for the spirits.